FelixAnna/keep-hands-on/README.md

 # Introduction
-	Besides several mini-program related repo, this repo contains a few major projects i have completed in my spare time (Not include company level project, as i cannot upload those code because of regulations)
+	Besides several mini-program related repo, this repo contains a few major projects i have completed in my spare time

 # important
-	projects to practice new technologies i have learnt.
+	projects to practice new technologies.

 # Archived
-	a few simple project for certain calculation.
+	a few simple projects for certain calculation.